Frequently Asked Questions

 What is in a Readathon kit?

-Your free Readathon kit is stashed with key stage appropriate sponsor cards, bookmarks and stickers for your pupils, plus posters and a dvd for you to launch your Readathon.
+Your free Readathon kit is stashed with key stage appropriate sponsor cards, bookmarks and stickers for your pupils, plus posters and a fold out tracker for you to track Readathon.
 There is also everything you need to return sponsor cards and donations to us – plus a free pen!